chrisnoonan98675/site/xl-testview/how-to/getting-started.markdown

 1. Start with an application that has a low number of test jobs; for example, five jobs.
 2. Add the XL TestView post-build action to each test job.
+3. Create a [passive test specification in XL Test](/xl-testview/how-to/create-a-test-specification.html) to which the test results from Jenkins will be added.
-3. Verify that, when you run these jobs, new test specifications appear in XL TestView for the results.
+4. Verify that, when you run the jobs, new test runs appear in the test specification in XL Test.

 ## Step 5 Qualification of test results